-Cross over the bridge and walk up the gentle hill to the sign post, then turn to the right.
-From here the track is a little rough and muddy in places; don’t get your hopes up when you see the board walks, it is short lived.
-From here it is up hill for the next (15min) you can see the track wind its way up the hill from the sign post.
+Cross over the bridge and walk up the gentle hill to the signpost, then turn to the right.
+From here it is up hill for the next 15mins.
+You can see the track wind it’s way up the hill from the signpost.

-At the top you can see out (3.6ks) to the ridge you have to walk along to reach to upper Tama Lake.
-7.8ks to south is Mt Ruapehu.
+At the top, you can see out 3.6ks to the ridge you have to walk along to reach upper Tama Lake.
+7.8ks to the south is Mt Ruapehu.

 Almost there, just a short walk up the dry rocky creek to the turn off to the Tama Lakes (2h 20 min) or walk another (2h 30m) to Waihohonu Hut.

-The Tama Lake is (1314m) and over your left shoulder, Mt Ngauruhoe (2287m) and to the right Mt Ruapehu (2797m) and not forgetting the crater lake which has being throwing black ash over the ski fields, (2525m).
+The Tama Lake is 1314m and over your left shoulder, Mt Ngauruhoe at 2287m and to the right Mt Ruapehu at 2797m and not forgetting the crater lake which has being throwing black ash over the ski fields, 2525m.
 Just in case you get caught out in bad weather, there is a 1m high circular rock shelter with no roof for you to sit beside, not as good as a hut, but enough to get out of the freezing wind.
-DO NOT rely on this shelter to get you out of trouble; You should not be there in the first place, watch the weather forecast.
+DO NOT rely on this shelter to get you out of trouble; you should not be there in the first place, watch the weather forecast.